-Ventura County Restraining Orders
+Ventura County Restraining Order Lawyer

 Restraining orders—also known as protective orders—are issued by the court to protect alleged victims from being physically harmed, harassed, stalked, or intimidated by preventing alleged abusers from making any type of contact with their victims.
-If you have been served with a temporary restraining order (TRO), it is imperative to take immediate legal action to avoid ultimately getting a permanent restraining order.

 There are four main types of restraining orders: domestic violence (criminal) restraining orders, civil harassment restraining orders, dependent or elder adult restraining orders, and workplace violence restraining orders.
 When it comes to criminal restraining orders, there are different levels of protection.

 The following are the three levels of protection offered to restraining order applicants:

 - Temporary restraining order (TRO) – The prosecutor handling a criminal case requests a TRO, which is in effect until the case concludes.

 - Permanent restraining order (PRO) – A PRO lasts up to five years.
 The court holds a hearing and allows both sides to present their cases to a judge.